sumitsahoo/sumitsahoo/README.md

 ### 💬 Greetings User 😎
 Wondering who I am ?
-Well I am just a nerd who loves to code and play games :) I hate patents and love open-source.
+Well I design and develop enterprise apps (mostly for corporates).
+Having said that, I hate patents and love open-source.

 ### 📫 How to reach me
 If you are curious, here's where you can find me :